jacobahtan/docai-bootcamp-india/exercises/ex7/README.md

 For each of the branches that reference one of our document types, add an ***Extraction*** step.
 <br>![](../ex7/images/ex7_2_10.png)

-13. Fill each of these extraction steps with a schema version ID that matches a schema corresponding to the document type.<br>If you followed all exercises you should have one schema created for each document type.<br>
+13. Fill each of these extraction steps with a schema version ID that matches a schema corresponding to the document type.
+- If you followed all exercises you should have one schema created for each document type.
-To get the version IDs, use a second browser tab, navigate to the schema UI and copy the version ID from the URL of each schema as done in the previous section of this exercise.
+- To get the version IDs, use a second browser tab, navigate to the schema UI and copy the version ID from the URL of each schema as done in the previous section of this exercise.
 #### Workflow Extraction of Bill of Laden Document Type
-<br> Make sure to ***replace "XX" with your Prefix*** assigned to you. e.g. 35_CLASSIFICATION | 35 Classification
+Make sure to ***replace "XX" with your Prefix*** assigned to you. e.g. 35_CLASSIFICATION | 35 Classification
 <br>![](../ex7/images/ex7_2_12.png)
 <br>![](../ex7/images/ex7_2_12a.png)

 #### Workflow Extraction of Company Registry Document Type
-<br> Make sure to ***replace "XX" with your Prefix*** assigned to you. e.g. 35_extraction_bol | 35 Extract Bill of Laden
+Make sure to ***replace "XX" with your Prefix*** assigned to you. e.g. 35_extraction_bol | 35 Extract Bill of Laden
 <br>![](../ex7/images/ex7_2_11.png)
 <br>![](../ex7/images/ex7_2_11a.png)